htbrandao/fastemplate/README.md

 I have reasons to believe that my cat is always adding more and more tuna to my groceries cart.

 So I created this API to edit my shopcart and keep him on the outside.
-I also laid a special endpoint to catch him on the act!
+I also made a special endpoint to catch him!

 # # What?